Fulfilling our mission to create lasting impact

 They are sowing community gardens, empowering women, creating education opportunities for youth, connecting formerly incarcerated individuals to jobs, supporting the growth of small businesses, serving in government, running nonprofits, organizing neighborhoods, bringing commercial development to forgotten places, and promoting the imperative of racial equity.
 The Vanguard of the Valley are fighting for a better community day in and day out because the Mahoning Valley is their home.
 Our home.

-Over the course of 2024 and 2025, we are sharing stories that demonstrate the good work of our region’s vanguards.
-The Wean Foundation is grateful to call these individuals and their organizations partners in our work toward a shared vision of a healthy, vibrant, equitable and economically stable Mahoning Valley.
+Over the course of 2024 and 2025, we are sharing stories that demonstrate the good work of our region’s vanguard.
+The Wean Foundation is grateful to call these individuals and organizations partners in our work toward a shared vision of a healthy, vibrant, equitable and economically stable Mahoning Valley.

 Meet The Vanguard of the Valley.
 These are their stories.